binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-2-the-start.md

 categories: bash
 ---

-This is part one of a series on how to approach bash programming in a way that's safer and more structured than your basic script, as taught by most tutorials.
+This is part two of a series on how to approach bash programming in a way that's safer and more structured than your basic script, as taught by most tutorials.